-Our accounts receivable represented approximately 13%, 14% and 26% of our total current assets as of March 31, 2013, December 31, 2012 and 2011, respectively.
-As of March 31, 2013 one customer owed us just under 54% of our total accounts receivable.
+Our accounts receivable represented approximately 14% and 26% of our total current assets as of December 31, 2012 and 2011, respectively.
 As of December 31, 2012, one customer owed us just under 47% of our total accounts receivable.
 At certain times there can be substantial amounts and concentrations of our accounts receivable, and if any of our major customers fails to pay us amounts owed in a timely manner, we could suffer a significant decline in cash flow and liquidity which could adversely affect our ability to pay our liabilities and to purchase inventory to sustain or expand our current sales volume and adversely affect our ability to continue our business.

 In addition, the portions of our business sold through distributors and retail stores is characterized by long periods for collection from our customers and short periods for payment to our suppliers, the combination of which may cause us to have liquidity problems.
 We experience an average accounts settlement period ranging from one month to as high as two and half months from the time we deliver our products to the time we receive payment from our customers.
-In contrast, we typically need to place certain deposits and advances with our suppliers on a portion of the purchase price.
+In contrast, we typically need to place certain deposits and advances with our suppliers equal to a portion of the purchase price.
 Because our payment cycle is considerably shorter than our receivable collection cycle, we may experience working capital shortages.
 Working capital management, including prompt and diligent billing and collection, is an important factor in our results of operations and liquidity.
 System problems, industry trends, our customers' liquidity problems or payment practices or other issues may extend our collection period, which would adversely impact our liquidity, our ability to pay our liabilities and to purchase inventory to sustain or expand our current sales volume, and adversely affect our ability to continue our business.